 Specialized Knowledge Key to Behavioral and Cognitive Psychology

-Cognitive and Behavioral Psychology roots itself in applied behavior analysis, behavior therapy, and cognitive therapy.
+Behavioral and Cognitive Psychology roots itself in applied behavior analysis, behavior therapy, and cognitive therapy.
 The knowledge base of the specialty is derived from experimental psychology, cognitive psychology, developmental psychology, biological psychology, and social psychology.
 Specialists are expected to meet the Education and Training Guidelines established by the Behavioral and Cognitive Psychology Specialty Council.

-The American Board of Cognitive and Behavioral Psychology can certify specialists.
+The American Board of Behavioral and Cognitive Psychology can certify specialists.
 In addition, the Behavior Analyst Certifying Board certifies both psychologists and non-psychologists in applied behavior analysis, while the Academy of Cognitive Therapy certifies psychologists and non-psychologists in cognitive therapy.

 Problems Specifically Addressed